Enterprise Course Catalog (ECC)

 The ECC includes several subsystems that enable the discoverability and accessibility of all DoD instructional activities.
 The ADL Initiative is focused on building, integrating, testing, and deploying the services and systems required to enable this ECC vision.

 In July 2018, the DoD Chief Management Officer (CMO) and the Reform Management Group formally initiated the EDLM reform initiative.
-The goal of the EDLM effort is to build an enterprise-wide integrated digital learning ecosystem that enables efficient acquisition and spending management for DoD education and training products and services.
+The goal of the EDLM effort is to build an enterprise-wide integrated digital learning environment that enables efficient acquisition and spending management for DoD education and training products and services.
 The ECC is one of the three EDLM lines of effort.

 In July 2020, the ADL Initiative developed an ECC Pre-Alpha Prototype to validate the architectural approach for course catalog federation and to collect data about existing course catalog structures.
 Courses from Air Education and Training Command (AETC) and Defense Acquisition University (DAU) were integrated into a common catalog portal powered by an open-source search and analytics engine (ElasticSearch) and visualization platform (Kibana).